-Soya chunks cooked in chilly and spices.
-This soya chunks masala dry / stir fry recipe is a healthy and tasty side-dish.
-Goes well with rice, chapathi and any Indian breads.
+Soya chunks or meal maker cooked with chilly and spices.
+This soya chunks masala dry / stir-fry recipe is an easy, healthy and tasty side-dish.
+It goes well with rice, chapathi, and any Indian bread.
+Soya chunks is also called as soy meat or soya nuggets.
+Soya / Meal maker is a good replacement for meat for the vegetarians.

 Soya makes a great addition to the protein component of a balanced vegetarian meal plan.
 Makes a good replacement for meat.
 I used Nutrela’s soya chunks and would highly recommend it.
 It’s the largest selling soya foods brand in India.
 Soy meat or soya chunks or nuggets is a defatted soy flour product, a by-product of extracting soybean oil.